thiagoarraes/gymseven/replit.md

 ## Recent Changes (August 2025)
 - ✓ Successfully migrated from Replit Agent to Replit environment
 - ✓ Configured PostgreSQL database with proper schema migrations
-- ✓ Successfully switched from Neon to Supabase database
+- ✓ Successfully switched from Neon to Supabase database, then back to Neon due to Supabase connection issues
+- ✓ Implemented fallback system to auto-switch to working database provider
 - ✓ Integrated with Supabase for production-ready database hosting
 - ✓ Added SSL support and connection pooling for Supabase compatibility
 - ✓ Created detailed setup guide for Supabase integration